alchaplinsky/polymer-rails/README.md

 ## Versions
-Consider the 0.8 release to be our proposed API for 1.0.
-It is an “alpha” release — we fully expect some breaking changes as a result of the feedback we get.

-This release is intended for early adopters who want to test out the new APIs and provide feedback.
-This release is optimized for performance and size, and is not yet a feature-complete replacement for 0.5.
+Polymer 1.0 is out!

+* Use `0.2.x` versions of `polymer-rails` to work with Polymer versions `0.5.x`
+* Use `1.0.x` versions of `polymer-rails` to work with Polymer versions `1.0.x`

-0.8.x release is not compatible with the 0.5 APIs.
-For guidance on migrating an existing 0.5 element to the 0.8 APIs, see the [Migration guide](https://www.polymer-project.org/0.8/docs/migration.html).
+1.0 release is not compatible with the 0.5 APIs.
+For guidance on migrating an existing 0.5 elements to the 1.0 APIs, see the [Migration guide](https://www.polymer-project.org/1.0/docs/migration.html).

-* `0.2.x` Releases include Polymer versions `0.5.x`
-* `0.3.x` Releases include Polymer versions `0.8.x`

 ## Installation